Image by (Joenomias) Menno de Jong from Pixabay

 How does Inattentive ADHD differ from normal ADHD

-People with “inattentive” ADHD can be lost in their own thoughts, or be hyperfocused on something of interest.
+People with “inattentive” ADHD can be lost in their thoughts, or be hyperfocused on something of interest.
 These modes can switch on and off rapidly.
 A person with Inattentive ADHD who is off in “Lala Land” can suddenly be so hyperfocused that they don’t hear anything that is said or anything going on around them.
+In this case, it is very difficult to get their attention.

-When a person appears to not be interested in what they are doing or what is going on around them or it’s difficult to get their attention, they are considered inattentive.
-For example: if ADHD sufferers at work are trying to complete projects that they are not interested in, they may get bored and distracted by what is on their phone or something else happening in the office or in their own mind.
+For example: if ADHDers at work are trying to complete projects that they are not interested in, they may get bored and distracted by what is on their phone or something else happening in the office or their mind.
 This may cause them to miss a deadline or complete a task haphazardly.

 A child with inattentive ADHD often goes unnoticed in a classroom because they do not disrupt the class with hyperactivity.
 They quietly get distracted by something that holds their attention.
-Assignments may get completed, but not to the best of their ability.
+Assignments may or may not get completed.

 Another characteristic is forgetfulness.
-If the person is not focused on the subject, the task at hand, or what is being said they, very often, will not remember what was said or what they were to do.
+If the person is not focused they, very often, will not remember what was said or what they were to do.

 Also, they often lose items because they are not focused when they lay the item down.
 A friend was looking for something he couldn’t find.
 I could see it on the desk where he left it, but he couldn’t see it while standing right behind me.
 I asked him why he couldn’t see it.
 His answer was surprising.
 He said he had an image in his mind of what he expected to see.
 If what he saw didn’t match the image in his head, he couldn’t see it.